fluxcd/flux2/docs/cmd/gotk_create_source_bucket.md

 ### Options

 ```
       --access-key string               the bucket access key
       --bucket-name string              the bucket name
       --endpoint string                 the bucket endpoint address
   -h, --help                            help for bucket
       --insecure                        for when connecting to a non-TLS S3 HTTP endpoint
-      --provider string      the S3 compatible storage provider name, can be 'generic' or 'aws' (default "generic")
+      --provider sourceBucketProvider   the S3 compatible storage provider name, available options are: (generic, aws) (default generic)
       --region string                   the bucket region
       --secret-key string               the bucket secret key
 ```

 ### Options inherited from parent commands